Wild Hogs: Accolades

 The film was nominated for a People's Choice Award in the category "Favorite Movie Comedy".

 Lawsuit

 In March 2007, the Hells Angels filed suit against Walt Disney Motion Pictures Group alleging that the film used both the name and distinctive logo of the Hells Angels Motorcycle Club without permission.
 That suit resulted in voluntary dismissal.

 Home media

 Wild Hogs was released on DVD and Blu-ray Disc on August 14, 2007.

 Cancelled sequel

 Disney announced that a sequel, Wild Hogs 2: Bachelor Ride, would be released in 2010, but by December 2009 plans had been cancelled.
-After Disney's next comedy starring John Travolta, Old Dogs (co-starring Robin Williams), was released on November 24, 2009 and was a critical failure, Disney cancelled both Wild Hogs 2: Bachelor Ride and Wedding Banned, a comedy that was to star Williams and Anna Faris.
+After Disney's next comedy starring John Travolta, Old Dogs (co-starring Robin Williams), was released on November 25, 2009 and was a critical failure, Disney cancelled both Wild Hogs 2: Bachelor Ride and Wedding Banned, a comedy that was to star Williams, Diane Keaton and Anna Faris.